 But even so, I still want to encourage you to try to get to a place where you feel confident and comfortable as a clinician every day.
 You became an OT to love and enjoy your career, and I don’t want you to be miserable!

 If your company is blatantly committing fraud or unethical practices, you can also become a whistle-blower.
-That may seem like a really scary task, but it is an important one to help keep companies honest.
+That may initially seem like a scary task, but it is an important one to help keep companies honest.

 At the end of the day, we all should be advocating for our profession, our patients, and our licenses.
-We have the right to stand up to the unethical behaviors of big corporations.
+We have the right to stand up to the unethical behaviors of corporations.

 Do you have any tips you would share with new occupational therapists regarding how to advocate for themselves during unethical situations?
 Have you been faced with difficult situations in the past?